Elements of the Infinite

 Elements of the Infinite is the third studio album by American death metal band Allegaeon.
 The album was released on June 24, 2014 through Metal Blade Records.
-This is the band's first release with guitarist Michael Stancel and drummer Brandon Park, and last with original vocalist Ezra Haynes before his departure in 2015.
+This is the band's first release with guitarist Michael Stancel and drummer Brandon Park, and last with original vocalist Ezra Haynes before his departure in 2015, although he rejoined the band in 2022.